The Measure of a Man (Star Trek: The Next Generation): Special effects and sets

-The episode includes special effect shots in space of the fictional spacecraft and space stations.
-The exterior shot of "Starbase 173" used a miniature model previously made for one of the Star Trek theatrical films.
+The episode includes special-effect shots in space of the fictional spacecraft and space stations.
+The exterior shot of "Starbase 173" used a miniature model previously made for Star Trek: The Motion Picture and reused in Star Trek II: The Wrath of Khan.
 The set for the courtroom aboard the station was actually a redress of the Enterprise D's battle bridge set.
 This set was previously used in such episodes as "Conspiracy" and was used in several episodes in the series.

 Themes and influence

 "The Measure of a Man" has been given as an example of the complexity and depth of Star Trek.
-The subject matter has been seen as ranging from the rights of artificial lifeforms to slavery.
-In the wake of discussions regarding the ethical and moral dilemmas of computer scientists, the episode also received attention amongst academe and was used as lecture material, including in a course on Computer Ethics at the University of Kentucky, in a section covering robot and cyborg rights.
-The idea of non-human ethics had been discussed prior to "The Measure of a Man" in papers and books such as Animal Liberation: a New Ethics for our Treatment of Animals by Peter Singer in 1977 and On Being Morally Considerable by K. E. Goodpaster in 1978.
+Its subject matter ranges from the rights of artificial lifeforms to slavery.
+In the wake of discussions regarding the ethical dilemmas of computer scientists, the episode also received attention amongst academe.
+It was used as lecture material in a course on Computer Ethics at the University of Kentucky, in a section covering robot and cyborg rights.
+The idea of non-human ethics had been discussed prior to "The Measure of a Man" in papers and books such as Animal Liberation: a New Ethics for our Treatment of Animals by Peter Singer in 1977.

 In the essay "The 'Measure of a Man' and the Ethos of Hospitality: Towards an Ethical Dwelling with Technology" within the AI & Society journal in 2009, Lucas D. Introna explained that Data's main issue in this episode was that this area of ethics is dealt with purely in human terms.
 Thus, the argument regarding his rights as an individual must be framed within those boundaries.
-The episode was also analysed in a Toledo Law Journal article by Paul Joseph and Sharon Carton about the legal system of the Federation as portrayed in Star Trek: The Next Generation.
+The episode was also analyzed in a Toledo Law Journal article by Paul Joseph and Sharon Carton about the legal system of the Federation as portrayed in Star Trek: The Next Generation.

 The episode proved influential, with the test established in "The Measure of a Man" being revisited when Data created Lal in "The Offspring".
 Picard directly references the events of this episode as it appears that the outcome of "The Measure of a Man" had only been applied to Data and not all androids.
-Outside of the series, Star Trek fan Seth MacFarlane referenced the events of "The Measure of a Man" in the plot of his comedy film Ted 2 (2015).
-In the events of the film, Samantha Jackson (Amanda Seyfried) must argue for the rights of Ted, a sentient Teddy Bear, as he is at risk of being considered property rather than a person in the eyes of the law.
+Outside of the series, Star Trek fan Seth MacFarlane referenced the events of "The Measure of a Man" in his comedy film Ted 2 (2015).
+In the film, Samantha must argue for the rights of Ted, a sentient Teddy Bear, as he is at risk of being considered property rather than a person in the eyes of the law.

 Bruce Maddox appeared again in Star Trek: Picard.
 In this story, he continued his research into cybernetics, building the androids Dahj and Soji, among others.